Epictetus: Thought

 Epictetus maintains that the foundation of all philosophy is self-knowledge; that is, the conviction of our ignorance and gullibility ought to be the first subject of our study.
 Logic provides valid reasoning and certainty in judgment, but it is subordinate to practical needs.
-The first and most necessary part of philosophy concerns the application of doctrine, for example, that people should not lie.
+He also maintained that the first and most necessary part of philosophy concerns the application of doctrine, for example, that people should not lie.
 The second concerns reasons, e.g., why people should not lie.
-While the third, lastly, examines and establishes the reasons.
+The third, lastly, examines and establishes the reasons.
 This is the logical part, which finds reasons, shows what is a reason, and that a given reason is a correct one.
 This last part is necessary, but only on account of the second, which again is rendered necessary by the first.

-Both the Discourses and the Enchiridion begin by distinguishing between those things in our power (prohairetic things) and those things not in our power (aprohairetic things).

-That alone is in our power, which is our own work; and in this class are our opinions, impulses, desires, and aversions.
-On the contrary, what is not in our power, are our bodies, possessions, glory, and power.
-Any delusion on this point leads to the greatest errors, misfortunes, and troubles, and to the slavery of the soul.

-We have no power over external things, and the good that ought to be the object of our earnest pursuit, is to be found only within ourselves.
-The determination between what is good and what is not good is made by the capacity for choice (prohairesis).
-Prohairesis allows us to act, and gives us the kind of freedom that only rational animals have.
-It is determined by our reason, which of all our faculties, sees and tests itself and everything else.
-It is the correct use of the impressions (phantasia) that bombard the mind that is in our power:

-Practice then from the start to say to every harsh impression, "You are an impression, and not at all the thing you appear to be."
-Then examine it and test it by these rules you have, and firstly, and chiefly, by this: whether the impression has to do with the things that are up to us, or those that are not; and if it has to do with the things that are not up to us, be ready to reply, "It is nothing to me."